aucloud/aucloud.github.io/docs/Platform_Services/Compute/Catalogs/how_to_create_a_catalog.md

         Depending on template size and network speed, the upload may take some time._

-## b.
-Create a template from an existing vApp
+## Create a template from an existing vApp

 1. In VMware Cloud Director, click **Datacenters** from the top menu.